-Ayurveda is India's traditional, natural system of medicine that has been practiced for over 5,000 years.
+Ayurveda is India's traditional, natural system of medicine that has been practised for over 5,000 years.
 Ayurveda is a Sanskrit word that means "science of life" or "practices of longevity.
 "Ayurveda is the science of life or longevity, which helps in the promotion of health, prevention of diseases and in achieving a long life.

 Uniqueness of Individuals